CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab4.md

    ![](../media/authgit.png)

-1. Now,right click on your profile icon in the top right and click on **Your Repositories**.
+1. Now, right-click on your profile icon in the top right and click on **Your Repositories**.

    ![](../media/l2.2.png)